as-com/alef/packages/react-alef/docs/createComponent.md

 This HoCs ([Higher-order Components](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.njbld18x8)) creates a presentational React component using the rendered `rule` as className.

-It automatically composes rules and passed props for nested Fela components.
+It automatically composes rules and passed props for nested Alef components.

 ## Arguments
 1. `rule` (*Function*): A function which satisfies the [rule](../basics/Rules.md) behavior.
 It **must** return a valid [style object](../basics/Rules.md#styleobject).